bbauska/TUMx-DWAPNx/README.md

 So, if we actually do this, you can see, we get the desired outcome on the right.
 So, on

-the left, let\'s go through it again, we select all the links or all the elements
+the left, let&apos;s go through it again, we select all the links or all the elements

 that have a link class in our SVG, which will return an empty set.
-We\'ll also use
+We&apos;ll also use

 the data function to provide the data points on the bottom of the screen